Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems

-Thus, nonlocal correlations are addressed by solving the many-body problem with bare green's function $g$ and interaction potential $V$.
+Where $\gamma$ is the DMFT reducible or full vertex.
+Thus, nonlocal correlations are addressed by solving the many-body problem with bare Green function $g$ and interaction potential $V$.
 The lattice fermions can finally be integrated out to produce an action that only depends on the dual fermions:

-With the bare dual fermion Green's function defined by:
+With the bare dual fermion Green function defined by:

-The action of Eq.(\ref{eqn:action_ff}) is the tool for accounting for nonlocal correlations.
+The action of Eq.~(\ref{eqn:action_ff}) is the tool to account for nonlocal correlations.
 It can be treated using diagrammatic perturbation theory.
 In this context, the interaction potential is usually truncated to the 4-point vertex.
 For most practical calculations, higher order terms of the dual potential are truncated, \cite{Gukelberger_etal_2017} though they may have non-negligible effect. \cite{Ribic_etal_2017,Katanin_2013} However, the formalism is shown, by construction, to be convergent both in the strong coupling and in the weak coupling regime.
 The process for solving the formalism follows a typical diagrammatic procedure.